electronick1/stairs_doc/source/index.html.md

 > ![project](images/project.svg)

-When you done with installation let's try to kick-start your first stairs project.
+When you are done with installation, let's try kick-starting your first stairs project.

-Stairs project kind similar to django approach (when you can create default project template).
-To have better overview of your components you can create similar project in stairs.
-It will contain apps with all basic layears inside. <bt>
+The Stairs project is similar to the django approach (when you can create a default project template).
+To have a better overview of your components, you can create a similar project with Stairs.
+It will consist of apps with all basic layers inside. <bt>
-But you completely free to use another structure which you want.
-Default project template is just a way to quikly kick start your idea.
+But you are completely free to use any other structure you want.
+The default project template is just a way to kick-start your idea quickly.

-For creating default project template just use the following command:
+To create a default project template, just use the following command:

 `stairs-admin project:new name`